-IE54 The promised goods and services are the same as in Case A, except that the contract specifies that, as part of the installation service, the software is to be substantially customised to add significant new functionality to enable the software to interface with other customised software applications used by the customer.
-The customised installation service can be provided by other entities.

-IE55 The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
+- IE54 The promised goods and services are the same as in Case A, except that the contract specifies that, as part of the installation service, the software is to be substantially customised to add significant new functionality to enable the software to interface with other customised software applications used by the customer.
+The customised installation service can be provided by other entities. - IE55 The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
+The entity first assesses whether the criterion in paragraph 27(a) has been met.
+For the same reasons as in Case A, the entity determines that the software licence, installation, software updates and technical support each meet that criterion.
+The entity next assesses whether the criterion in paragraph 27(b) has been met by evaluating the principle and the factors in paragraph 29 of IFRS 15.
 The entity observes that the terms of the contract result in a promise to provide a significant service of integrating the licenced software into the existing software system by performing a customised installation service as specified in the contract.
 In other words, the entity is using the licence and the customised installation service as inputs to produce the combined output (ie a functional and integrated software system) specified in the contract (see paragraph 29(a) of IFRS 15).
-In addition, the software is significantly modified and customised by the service (see paragraph 29(b) of IFRS 15).
-Although the customised installation service can be provided by other entities, the entity determines that within the context of the contract, the promise to transfer the licence is not separately identifiable from the customised installation service and, therefore, the criterion in paragraph 27(b) of IFRS 15 (on the basis of the factors in paragraph 29 of IFRS 15) is not met.
+The software is significantly modified and customised by the service (see paragraph 29(b) of IFRS 15).
+Consequently, the entity determines that the promise to transfer the licence is not separately identifiable from the customised installation service and, therefore, the criterion in paragraph 27(b) of IFRS 15 is not met.
 Thus, the software licence and the customised installation service are not distinct.